DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 opportunities for violence, extortion, theft, bias, manipulation, defamation, hostility and other contemptible activities.
-To act as if these activities did not occur, or to take a neutral stance towards them by appealing towards freedom is a morally indefensible position.
+To act as if these activities did not occur, or to take a neutral stance towards them by appealing to freedom is a morally indefensible position.
 When conflicts of interest arise between individuals it is always advisable to consider which party profits from such a conflict and which party is subjected to supposed neutrality.